twelsh37/CS50P-Submission/README.md

 ### Design Decisions
 Having decided that my project was going to be an gui app of some kind i wanted to use a sutible medium to sisplay this on.
-A Gui type interface was my first choice.
+A Gui-type interface was my first choice.

 I considered the following four libraries for the GUI.
 * Kivy - https://github.com/kivy/kivy - I discarded this as it seemed more